linnykoleh/Spring/Notes.md

 - Url `http://localhost:8080/mvc-basic/showUser?userId=105`
 handled by a method that has a parameter annotated with `@RequestParam` because the request is parametrized.
 - Can specify parameter from http request to be injected as method parameter
+- Can specify parameter weather required or not - `boolean required() default true;`

 ```java